 It can be used in twin pregnancies for screening purposes but not to look at the sex chromosomes.
 It cannot be used in twin pregnancies where one twin has not been viable.
 It is also not validated for use in triplet pregnancies.

-If you have a test result reported as high risk we recommend seeing an Obstetrician or Geneticist to discuss the pros and cons of having an invasive test such as an amniocentesis, to provide a diagnostic result.
+If you have a test result reported as high chance we recommend seeing an Obstetrician, or Fetal medicine specialist to discuss the pros and cons of having an invasive test such as an amniocentesis, to provide a diagnostic result.
 Or to discuss a plan for care during and after the pregnancy.
 We will seek your consent to contact your Midwife or Obstetrician on your behalf so that this can be arranged.